The Garner Revitalization Association

 Assistant Principal at Southeast Raleigh High School

-Bank Manager at First National Bank
+Branch Manager at First National Bank of Pennsylvania

 Coming from rural South Carolina, when I first saw Downtown Garner, I thought, “Here’s a charming spot with a lot of potential.”
 I was so enamored with it, we bought our present home within view of the signature water tower.